Open Working Group on Sustainable Development Goals

 In contributing technical knowledge to the OWG, FAO identified, in agreement with Members, 14 thematic areas to its work, nine of which centre on environmental issues.

 In the stocktaking phase, the Organization also contributed to a number of other issues briefs - water and sanitation; drought, land degradation and desertification; employment and decent work, social protection, youth; health; inclusive economic growth; macro-economic policy, trade; energy; means of implementation; needs of countries in special situations; human rights; global governance; sustainable production and consumption, climate change, disaster risk reduction; gender equality.

 FAO identified targets and indicators for each of its 14 themes, and together with Rome-based Agencies, the International Fund for Agricultural Development (IFAD) and the World Food Programme (WFP), identified common targets and indicators on sustainable agriculture, food security and nutrition.

 Lasting from 3 to 5 days, OWG sessions were supported by the UN system, with agencies providing knowledge through the preparation of issues briefs and panellist contributions for each thematic session.
 OWG meetings were also the stage for a number of side events organised by UN agencies, often jointly with civil society and private sector organisations and other stakeholders, ensuring “the full involvement of relevant stakeholders and expertise from civil society”.

-While the OWG is a 30-member body, each seat in the Group is shared by 1-4 Member States, with countries deciding among themselves how they will be represented at each meeting (see list of members).
+While the OWG was a 30-member body, each seat in the Group was shared by 1-4 Member States, with countries deciding among themselves how they would be represented at each meeting (see list of members).

 Following the eight thematic “stocktaking”sessions, the OWG will move into negotiation mode, meeting on a monthly basis between March and July 2014 to design a set of Sustainable Development Goals for inclusion in its final report to the UNGA by September 2014.

 - 3–5 March